omerclskn/react-reversed-spider-solitaire/README.md

 ### ----- Components Folder -----
 ### Pages Folder
 - There are 3 pages defined in the route.
-The Rules page represents the rules, the Game page represents the main screen where the game is played, and the Finish screen represents the screen that will be shown if the game is successfully completed.
+The Rules page represents the rules, the Game page represents the main screen where the game is played, and the Finish Page represents the screen that will be shown if the game is successfully completed.

+<pre> <code>
+ .../ => Game Page
+ .../rules => Rules Page
+ .../finish => Finish Page
+</code> </pre>

 ### Navbar Folder
 - Navbar component contains elapsed time, score and buttons with 4 different functions.